neophron88/PinView/README.md

 />
 ```

 ## Advanced Usage
-If you want to implement your visual behavior for a specific view on a pin item, this can be done by implementing an abstract class `PinView.VisualBehavior`.
+If you want to implement your custom visual behavior for a specific view on a pin item, this can be done by implementing an abstract class `PinView.VisualBehavior`.

 By default, the following behaviors are available out of the box that you have previously used: `class PinBehaviorTransitionSolid`, `class PinBehaviorTransitionStroke`, `class PinBehaviorAnimatedAppearance`, `class PinBehaviorCursor`.